 A more budget-friendly option that is still perfectly lovely is Estancia Tercera Barranca.
 This is a working ranch so you will be getting up close and personal with horses and sheep as well as local Patagonians!

 The family who own the ranch and the local staff are so welcoming, friendly, helpful and willing to share their knowledge of the local area and wildlife.
 If you want to get off the grid and experience life on a real Patagonian ranch, this is the perfect choice.

 This is country-style accommodation; rustic and comfortable.
 There are a variety of rooms available, including ones inside very cute gypsy caravans.
 This isn't a luxury hotel but you will still enjoy hot showers in your private bathroom, a cozy fire in the shared lounge room and delicious home-cooked meals.

 The guachos who attend the sheep and horses will also take you horse-riding, where you are almost guaranteed to spot guanacos, condors, eagles and armadillos.
 All of this with the constant, stunning views of the Torres.

 The scenery is dominated by dramatic mountain ranges, glaciers, waterfalls, grasslands and of course the 3 granite Paine towers from which the park takes its name.

-There are many trails around El Chalten of varying levels of difficulty, all starting from the centre of town.
-You can find a useful summary of them on the El Chalten Tourism board’s website.
+There are many trails around El Chalten of varying levels of difficulty, all starting from the center of town.

 We trekked to the Los Condores and Auilas viewpoints on our first day, which took 1.5 hours each way.
 Here you get beautiful panoramic views of El Chaltén and the surrounding mountain range.
-This is an easy trail and perfect at sunset if the weather is clear.
+This is an easy trail to do, made more satisfying at sunset when the weather is clear.